Shubho Drishti

 Shubho Drishti was a popular Bengali television soap opera.
 It premiered on 1 January 2018.
-It aired on Colors Bangla.
-It starred Gourab Roy Chowdhury and Aishwarya Sen in lead roles and Bidipta Chakraborty and Sukanya Goswami in a negative role.
+It aired on Colors Bangla, starring Gourab Roy Chowdhury and Aishwarya Sen in lead roles and Bidipta Chakraborty and Sukanya Goswami in a negative role.
 The show was produced by Shibaji Panja of Vandana Films and Enterprises.
 Prasenjit Chatterjee and Rituparna Sengupta played cameo roles in this serial.

 Plot

 The journeys of two pairs of siblings – Abir-Drishti and Subho-Antara – lead to a series of tense happenstances.
 The recent episodes reveal the twists in the plot.
 It shows the trials and tribulations of unexpected events in the lead pair’s lives on the track where Drishti’s would-be husband Rahul gets kidnapped and Subho gets the blame.
 Meanwhile, Abir refuses to marry Antara until his sister gets married.